IceHe/lib/books/the-manager-s-path.md

 ### What to Expect from a Manager

-Everyone’s very first experience of management is on the other side of the table, and the experience of being managed is the foundation on which you build your own management philosophy.
+Everyone's very first experience of management is on the other side of the table, and the experience of being managed is the foundation on which you build your own management philosophy.

 …